Rare Books Collection

 - A series of political pamphlets dating from the English Civil War

-- Items from the Rare Book Collection cannot be borrowed but are available to view for research purposes.
-Copying is available in some circumstances.
-Please see staff at the loans desk on Level 3 for assistance or call ph 03 8344 8913 Monday to Friday from 8:30am to 5:00pm, to make arrangements to use the Rare Books Collection.
+To request access please see staff at the loans desk on Level 3 for assistance or call phone 03 8344 8913 Monday to Friday from 8:30am to 5pm, to make arrangements to use the Rare Books Collection.

-See the Rare Books Research Guide for more information about the Law Library's collection of rare books.
+For more information about the Law Library's collection of rare books see the Rare Books Research Guide.

 Rare Books Lectures